Charles Person: Early life

-The Freedom Rides
+Freedom Rides

-Person was a member of the original 13 freedom riders departing from Washington, D.C. aboard a Trailways bus on May 4, 1961.
+Person was a member of the original 13 Freedom Riders departing from Washington, D.C. aboard a Trailways bus on May 4, 1961.
 His first encounter with the law came in Charlotte, North Carolina.
 At the Charlotte bus station, Person thought his shoes were dirty, so he decided to get a shoe shine.
 He decided to stay in the whites only shoe-shine station until either his shoes were shined or he was arrested.
 A policeman arrived shortly, and Person decided he would leave the chair to avoid arrest.

 The most troubling encounter for Person occurred in Alabama.
 As the Trailways bus was leaving Atlanta it was boarded by a group of white Klansmen.
 As the bus departed, the Klansmen began making threats, such as "You niggers will be taken care of when you get in Alabama."
 After arriving in Anniston, Alabama hours after the Greyhound bus burning of another Freedom Ride bus, the Klansmen became violent.
 After the black riders refused to move to the back, one Klansman rushed Person, punching him in the face.
 Another Klansman struck Herman Harris, who was sitting next to Person.
 The Klansmen dragged a severely beaten Person and Harris to the back of the bus.
 The bus driver, who had left the bus some time during the fight, returned with a police officer.
 The officer did nothing to help the riders.
 The bus then continued on to Birmingham, Alabama.

-In Birmingham, Person and fellow freedom rider James Peck were designated to test the segregationist policies at the station.
+In Birmingham, Person and fellow Freedom Rider James Peck were designated to test the segregationist policies at the station.
 Peck recalls "When we arrived in… Birmingham, we saw along the sidewalk about twenty men with pipes, we saw no cop in sight.
 And now I'll tell you what, how I remember the date.
 The next day, Bull Connor, the notorious police chief was asked why there were no police on hand.
 He said, he replied, it was Mother's Day and they were all visiting their mothers.
 Well, we got out of the bus and Charles Person, the black student from Atlanta and I, had been designated to try to enter the lunch counter.
 So of course we didn't there.
 This mob seized us and uh… well part of it seized me and the other seized Person, and I was unconscious, I'd say, within a minute."
 Person was attacked by a man with a lead pipe when Person and Peck attempted to use a whites only lunch counter.
 Person was able to escape and find his way to Fred Shuttlesworth's parsonage.
 He did not fight back.
 Person "chose nonviolence as a way of life."